roblangford/old_roblangford.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "This is my first attempt at a blog so go easy."
+description: "This is only my seventh? attempt at a blog so go easy."
 permalink: /
 ---